Unreal Media Server supports UMS protocol for streaming to Unreal Streaming Media Player on Windows OS

 transport.
 If TCP/UDP connection attempt is unsuccessful, the player

-automatically rollbacks to HTTP transport.
+automatically switches to HTTP transport.
 The player always connects

 directly to the Server, except HTTPS transport.